Victory over Japan Day (China): Celebration meetings

 The earliest tradition of the Chinese Communist Party (CCP) celebrating the victory of the Anti-Japanese War can be traced back to the celebration held in Yan'an on August 15, 1945.
 That night, grand torch parades were held in all districts of Yan'an, with brilliant lights and loud gongs and drums.
 The poet Ai Qing once described the scene in his article The People's Carnival: "Crowds, crowds everywhere.
-Gratitude spreads gratitude, joy spreads joy; everyone holds their chests high, holds torches high, follows the gongs and drums, and rushes to the streets - all doors are open to welcome joy, entertain joy, joy is the most noble guest tonight".
+Gratitude spreads gratitude, joy spreads joy; everyone holds their chests high, holds torches high, follows the gongs and drums, and rushes to the streets – all doors are open to welcome joy, entertain joy, joy is the most noble guest tonight".

-At 8:30 a.m. on September 3, 1945, Chinese leader Chiang Kai-shek led important party, government and military officials of the National Government to hold a celebration and commemorative meeting in the National Government Auditorium.
+At 8:30 a.m. on September 3, 1945, Chinese leader Chiang Kai-shek led important party, government and military officials of the Nationalist government to hold a celebration and commemorative meeting in the National Government Auditorium.
 At the same time, the Chongqing Electric Power Company sounded a long tone to lift the air defense alarm, calling it the "voice of peace", and ordered the whole country to celebrate for three days to commemorate the victory of the War of Resistance Against Japan.
-On the previous day (September 2), the Shaanxi-Gansu-Ningxia Border Region Government had decided to have a three-day holiday on September 3, 4 and 5, and then decided to hold a mass meeting to celebrate the victory of the War of Resistance Against Japan on September 5.
+On the previous day (September 2), the Shaanxi-Gansu-Ningxia Border Region government had decided to have a three-day holiday on September 3, 4 and 5, and then decided to hold a mass meeting to celebrate the victory of the War of Resistance Against Japan on September 5.